websightdesigns/grunt-prettysass/README.md

 Type: `mixed`
 Default value: `2`

 Set the number of spaces to use for indenting.
-Use "t" to use a hard tab.
+For a number of spaces use a numeric value, or for tab characters use the string "t".

 #### options.removeBlankLines
 Type: `Boolean`